xpmethod-workshops/dhsi-coding-fundamentals/README.md

 ## Day 5 (3hr)

-Project word all morning and project presentations in the afternoon.
+Project work all morning and project presentations in the afternoon.
 Where to go from here.
 Resources.
 Paths to development.